eHealthAfrica/angular-eha.couchdb-auth/README.md

 _Promise/A+_ Check if the user has a particular role.

-_Note_: These functions are created dinamically during the configuration of the module.
+_Note_: These functions are created dynamically during the configuration of the module.
 These can cause problems when using the function within `angular-ui-router` if the routes are loaded before configuring the module.
 This can be avoided by providing the configuration for the roles when initializing the routes:

 ```
   .config(function($stateProvider, ehaCouchDbAuthServiceProvider) {